braaannigan/braaannigan.github.io/_posts/2020-07-26-dev_in_docker.markdown

 # Dev in Docker

 ## Tl;dr
+Developing in docker gives you a consistent runtime environment that's great for sharing.
 Use multi-stage builds and virtual environments to rapdily build and re-build your docker images.

 Note: my post is inspired by this post by [Itamar Turing-Trauring](https://pythonspeed.com/articles/multi-stage-docker-python/) where you can see more detail on these ideas and some alternative approaches.
 I've also been trying to digest this great talk on [Dockerfile best practices](https://www.youtube.com/watch?v=JofsaZ3H1qM&t=1087s) and this [article on best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 ## Why should you dev in Docker?